Monehinfeyi/D-Citadel_web.github.io/README.md

 # THIS IS A PERSONAL WEBSITE

 ## You are welcome to this repository.
-This reository contains code written html, css, and javascript.
+This reository contains code written in html, css, and javascript.

 This is personal project on html, css and javascript